corvusdeinanis/cuddlyspaceship/content/ptsd.md

 3) Negative changes
 4) changes in arousal

+re-experiencing, avoidance, negative alterations in cognition and mood, and arousal
 ### 1) Intrusion
 -   Reoccurring, involuntary, and intrusive upsetting memories of the event
 -  Repeated upsetting dreams related to the event